bitcoin-hivemind/testnet-canonical/README.md

 # testnet-canonical

-## This repository is the starting point for anyone wanting to work on or test the bitcoin-hivemind project.
+## This repository is the starting point for anyone wanting to connect to the testnet and start testing / working on the bitcoin-hivemind project.
 + Instructions for developers and testers
 + Modified testnet seeder (syncs only to the last canonical block height)
 + Script to generate canonical blockchain data using the hivemind-cli